-For a lot of patients, precancerous polyps are removed before other forms of treatment are necessary.
+For a lot of patients, precancerous polyps are removed before colorectal cancer treatment is necessary.
 If a polyp or biopsy is found to be malignant then more medical treatment may be required.
 Depending on the location, severity and type of cancer that is found, treatment may include:

 - Surgical removal of the caner

 - Chemotherapy to target and destroy cancer cells